ml-in-prod/ml-prjctr/benchmark/instructions.md

 ### Optimisation
 In benchmark folder you can find model.png and optimised.png files.

 optimised.png - profiling model trained in inference folder.
-Model weight 8.4mb and overall performance is a little bit worse(0.5e-07ms)
+Model weight 31.6mb and overall has better performance

 model.png - profiling model trained in benchmark folder.
-Model weight 31.4mb, have a little bit better prediction (2% difference)
+Model weight 8.4mb